 In this way she equates with Goddess Ninshubur, sukkal of Inanna.
 Another intercession deity is Damkina, mother of nature goddess Nanshe.

 In god lists, Nanaya (aka Nanāy, Nanaja, Nanāja, Nanāya, Nanai, Nanâ) initially appears in the circle of Inanna.
-She's listed in a position of esteem, right after Inanna's consort Dumuzi (Dumuzid), and the Goddess Ninshubur.
+She's listed in a position of esteem, right after Inanna's consort Dumuzi (Dumuzid), and the goddess Ninshubur.

 Later, Nanaya grows in prominence to the status of Inanna.
-The Goddesses are nonetheless not conflated, at times appearing together but as separate entities.
+The goddesses are nonetheless not conflated, at times appearing together but as separate entities.

 Nanaya appears in Mesopotamian texts dating back to the Ur III Dynasty in the 22nd - 20th century BCE.
-As a goddess of love, eroticism, sensuality and desire she's a patron goddess of lovers, including those rejected or lovelorn.
+As a goddess of love, eroticism, sensuality and desire she's a patron of lovers, including those rejected or lovelorn.

 Her epithets include belet kubzi, "lady of voluptuousness/sensuality" .
 She's also called nin ḫili šerkandi or "lady adorned with voluptuousness/sensuality".

 In neo-Babylonian Uruk (626 - 539 BCE) Nanaya is among the most important deities.
 Under the succeeding Persians (559 - 331 BCE) she retains her status.
-Evidence for the worship of Nanaya continues in Seleucid and Parthian times as late as 45 CE.
+Evidence for the worship of Nanaya continues in Seleucid and Parthian times as late as 45 AD.

 Especially in the Isin-Larsa period (c.
 2025–1763 BCE) Nanaya is associated with kings.
 A sensual relationship with the Love Goddess is considered an aspect of true kingship.